firezone/firezone/docs/docs/authenticate/google.md

 ---
 ---

-Deprecated
-{: .label .label-red }
-Previously, Firezone used preconfigured Oauth2 providers.
-We've moved to OIDC authentication which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authetication.

-Firezone supports Single Sign-On (SSO) through Google Workspace and Cloud Identity.
+Firezone supports Single Sign-On (SSO) using Google Workspace and Cloud Identity through the generic OIDC connector.
+This guide will walk you through how to obtain the following config settings required for the integration:

-After successfully configuring SSO with Firezone, users will be prompted to sign in with their Google credentials in the Firezone portal to authenticate VPN sessions, and download device configuration files.
+1. `discovery_document_uri`: This URL returns a JSON with information to construct a request to the OpenID server.
+1. `client_id`: The client ID of the application.
+1. `client_secret`: The client secret of the application.
+1. `redirect_uri`: Instructs OIDC identity provider where the response to the request should be sent.
+1. `response_type`: Set to `code`.
+1. `scope`: The permissions required by Firezone.
+This should be set to `openid email profile`.
+1. `label`: The button label text that shows up on your Firezone login screen.

 ![Firezone Google SSO Login](https://user-images.githubusercontent.com/52545545/156853456-1ab3f041-1002-4c79-a266-82acb5802890.gif){:width="600"}

+_Note: Previously, Firezone used pre-configured Oauth2 providers.
+We've moved to OIDC based authentication, which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authetication._

 To set up SSO, follow the steps below:

+## Obtain Config Settings

-## Step 1 - Configure OAuth Consent Screen
+### Step 1 - OAuth Config Screen

 If this is the first time you are creating a new OAuth client ID, you will be asked to configure a consent screen.